-The Benefits of IVIG:
+The Benefits of IVIG Therapy:

 The underlying problem in all autoimmune diseases is often similar.
 One part of your immune system has decided to attack part of your body, instead of defending your body from bacteria and viruses.
 While the cause of this damage is unknown, IVIG contains antibodies which are believed to block this attack.

-Some of the most common neurological autoimmune diseases treated with IVIG in the PNA Infusion Center include: Chronic Inflammatory Demyelinating Polyneuropathy (CIDP); Multiple Sclerosis (MS); Myasthenia Gravis (MG); Multifocal Motor Neuropathy (MMN); Multifocal Acquired Sensory and Motor Neuropathy (MADSAM); Dermatomyositis, and Polymyositis.
+Some of the most common neurological autoimmune diseases treated with IVIG therapy in the PNA Infusion Center include: Chronic Inflammatory Demyelinating Polyneuropathy (CIDP); Multiple Sclerosis (MS); Myasthenia Gravis (MG); Multifocal Motor Neuropathy (MMN); Multifocal Acquired Sensory and Motor Neuropathy (MADSAM); Dermatomyositis, and Polymyositis.

-IVIG Side Effects:
+IVIG Treatment Side Effects:

-It is fairly common for patients to experience headache (which can be mild to severe), stiff neck, and fever during or shortly after an infusion.
+It is fairly common for patients to experience headaches (which can be mild to severe), stiff neck, and fever during or shortly after an infusion.
 This is called aseptic meningitis syndrome.
 These symptoms are manageable and can be minimized or prevented by infusing IVIG very slowly.
 Patients may often feel fatigued or flu type symptoms for a day or two after their infusion.

 Variation in blood pressure, shortness of breath, chills, fever, rashes and any allergic reactions must be closely monitored during the infusions.
 Discuss your questions about side effects or possible allergic reactions with your physician and your infusion nurse.